 \item The approach is more general.
 Some examples are carried out to check whether the approach works well.
 The parameters in the examples are completely random.
-Hence, this approach can not only be used to fit the LECs in ChPT, but also can be applied to the other EFTs and the perturbation theory.
+Hence, this approach is not only used to fit the LECs in ChPT, but also can be applied to other EFTs and perturbation theory.

-\item The cost time of this approach is greatly reduced with the help of MCMC.
+\item The cost of time for this approach is greatly reduced with the help of MCMC.
 A better result will be obtained within ten minutes.

-\item The covariance matrix given in Ref. \cite{Colangelo:2001df} will be considered in the fit, so the independence in the fit is maintained.
+\item The covariance matrix given in Ref. \cite{Colangelo:2001df} will be considered in the fit, so it is maintained.

 \item The Bayesian method is applied fully in the fit.
 More information under some reasonable assumptions is considered if possible, such as the assumptions of the signs and the order of magnitude of the truncation errors.